Ashish1857/Ashish-Anand/README.md

 - **🎭 Case Studies**: Detailed project showcases with clean layouts
 - **⭐ Animated Backgrounds**: Dynamic star fields and floating clouds
 - **🎯 Modern UI**: Glassmorphism effects and smooth transitions
+- **🗂️ Centralized Constants**: All static data and strings are managed in `src/constant.js` for maintainability and reusability across the codebase

 ## 🛠️ Tech Stack